-When Concordia offers early admission, applicants are required to pay the appropriate non-refundable pre-registration deposit (section 5.2, Registration Deposits) and receive a registration appointment.
+When Concordia offers early admission, applicants are required to pay the appropriate non-refundable pre-registration deposit (section 5.2, Registration Deposits) and will then receive access to the Online Course Selector.
 In the case that Concordia rescinds an offer of admission, the pre-registration deposit is refunded less the Processing Fee.